Mandan School Board election is Tuesday

 Shockley, an education researcher and Tribune contributor, ran unsuccessfully for a spot on the board in 2020.
 Peters lost a bid for an open Morton County Commission seat last November.
 He is a former Mandan Middle School assistant principal.
 Bendish is a boilermaker for Boilermakers Local 647.
 He ran for the state Senate in 2012.

 Board members serve three-year terms and receive a salary of $4,000 per year.
-Voting on Tuesday is at the Brave Center.
+Voting on Tuesday is at the Brave Center, 901 Division St. NW, from 7 a.m. to 7 p.m.

 Reach Sam Nelson at 701-250-8264 or sam.nelson@bismarcktribune.com.